Fall Arrival

 E-bikes and e-scooters are not permitted anywhere in New College’s buildings, including in residence rooms and the bike storage room, due to the risk of fire.
 This includes bikes with a removable battery.

-Residents should not use appliances such as the following in their rooms:
+Residents should not use appliances such as the following in residence:

-- Cooking equipment (hot plates, indoor grills, toaster ovens, air fryers, microwaves, instant pots);
+- Cooking equipment (hot plates, indoor grills, toaster ovens, air fryers, microwaves, instant pots, electric frying pans, etc.);

 - Space heaters or air conditioners;